-(A) A principal memorandum in support of, or opposition to, summary judgment must not exceed 30 pages and a reply memorandum must not exceed 15 pages (excluding any caption, cover page, table of contents, table of authorities, and signature block).

-(B) No memorandum exceeding the page limitations may be filed unless the Court previously has granted leave to file an oversized memorandum.
+- (A) A principal memorandum in support of, or opposition to, summary judgment must not exceed 30 pages and a reply memorandum must not exceed 15 pages (excluding any caption, cover page, table of contents, table of authorities, and signature block). - (B) No memorandum exceeding the page limitations may be filed unless the Court previously has granted leave to file an oversized memorandum. - (9) Sanction for Noncompliance.
+Failure to comply with the requirements in this rule may result in sanctions up to and including the Court denying or granting the motion.
+Sanctions remain available under General L. R. 83(f).

-(9) Collateral Motions.
+(10) Collateral Motions.
 Collateral motions, such as motions to strike, are disfavored.